duniter/duniter-v2s/live-tests/README.md

 #### Custom RPC endpoint

 You can choose to use another RPC endpoint by setting the environment variable `WS_RPC_ENDPOINT`.
-This is also the only way to test against a different network that the default one.
+This is also the only way to test against a different network that the default one which is `ws://localhost:9944`.

 #### run against a specific block